Our Mission

 Retired Canadian Armed Forces (CAF) Members

-Since 2017, retired members have participated in the The Rolling Barrage.
-The founder, Scott Casey is a retired CAF Member.
+Since 2017, retired members have participated in The Rolling Barrage.
+The Founder, Scott Casey, is a retired CAF Member.
 Retired members make up a significant portion of our Board of Directors and Executive and supporters of the ride.

 Active Members of the RCMP / GRC